 And in the real world, there are cold hard costs.

-The result is that Obs as a whole benefits: murals are painted and art installations go on to become permanent.
+The result is that Obs as a whole benefits: murals are painted and art installations go on to become permanent (to find out more about these, see this page about Streetopia Legacy artworks).
 On the day, new connections are made between residents and organisations that operate in the area.
 It also means another great day’s trade for businesses that benefit from increased foot traffic and exposure.
 But behind the scenes, the event infrastructure needs to be well orchestrated for Streetopia to attract the numbers that make the area come alive – and that all requires funding.

 With the 2015 launch event, AfrikaBurn provided seed funding of R106 000.
 In 2016, this was again the case, with R100 000 funding provided.
 However, this degree of financial support is not possible for future events, with the 2017 event marking the end of AfrikaBurn’s seed funding for Streetopia.
 The organisation does, however, continue to provide all event infrastructure and its team’s time free of charge in support of the event’s sustainability – withoutb which, the event could not happen.